Manasseh Masseh Lopes: Parliamentary career

 Although Peel had no need of the seat after the general election which came the following year, Lopes did not stand again.

-Death
+Personal life

+On 19 October 1795, Lopes married Charlotte Yeates, a daughter of John Yeates, with whom he had two daughters.

 Sir Manasseh died in 1831 aged 76.
 There is a memorial to him by Richard Westmacott in Bickleigh Church.

 Arms

 Lopes was granted a coat of arms blazoned Azure, a chevron or charged with three bars gemelles gules between three eagles rising of the second on a chief of the second five lozenges of the first.